DeclarativeHub/ReactiveKit/README.md

 #### Performing an action on .next event

-Say that you have a button that (re)loads the photo in your app.
+Say that you have a button that (re)loads a photo in your app.
 How to implement that in reactive world?
 First we will need a signal that represents buttons taps.
 With [Bond](https://github.com/ReactiveKit/Bond) framework you can get that signal just like this:

 ```swift
 let reload /*: SafeSignal<Void> */ = button.reactive.tap